 Clinic students during a planning meeting

 Want to learn more about clinical legal education in law school?
-These students will walk you through their first-hand clinic experiences in everything from family law to immigration to government to prosecution.
+These students, all graduates of the Class of 2018, will walk you through their first-hand clinic experiences in everything from family law to immigration to government to prosecution.

 Law school clinical programs afford students invaluable hands-on opportunities, as they get to represent real clients in real cases, under the supervision of a licensed attorney.
 Legal clinics can bring your classroom learning to life, and they can even help clarify your career goals.
 Not to mention it’s the kind of hands-on experience that employers love to see.

 You can get a better sense of what legal clinics are like by reading the profiles below, as New England Law | Boston students share their clinical experiences.

 I came to New England Law | Boston with the goal of gaining practical experience that would help me become a skilled attorney and a marketable job applicant in my legal career.
 I achieved these goals through my participation in the Health Law, Business and Intellectual Property, and Lawyering Process clinics.